A Mid-size SUV That Does It All

 Infotainment systems are often hit or miss, and VW also got this right.
 We enjoyed how intuitive it was to use, not requiring us to read through a manual to figure things out.
 We also liked how it incorporates a second screen above the steering wheel which could display navigation system information or other screens while a passenger could potentially be browsing through music selections.
 Speaking of music, the sound system is also what we would hope for in a vehicle of this caliber.

-One area we’ve heard some grumblings about in the 2012 models was that the rear back-up camera was temporarily unavailable as an option.
-Instead, it was being manufactured with rear parking sensors.
+One area we’ve heard some grumblings about in the 2012 models was that the rear back-up camera was unavailable as an option.
+Instead, people were having to go to sites like Truck Electrics (truckelectrics.com to buy reversing camera kits or use the rear parking sensors that it was being manufactured with.
 This was also true of our test vehicle, but we only briefly missed this option when hooking up to a trailer hitch.
-Otherwise the Park Distance Control sensors were more than adequate.
+Otherwise, the Park Distance Control sensors were more than adequate.
 (The temporary unavailability was due to back up camera supply issues as a result of the natural disasters that struck Japan last year.)
+Unfortunately, we weren’t able to take the trailer anywhere once we hitched it because we have to replace the trailer lights led and it would have been illegal to go on the road while the lights weren’t working.
+But, the hitching process was easy enough and we’re sure the powerful car would haul the trailer with no issues.

 There is ample leg and head room in both the front and rear seats which allows five adults to fit comfortably.
 The rear seats also have the ability to recline just enough.
 To maintain it’s mid-size stature, the Touareg does sacrifice third row seating.
 Looking up, passengers enjoy a large panoramic sunroof which has a cloth sun screen to provide shade when wanted.
 I’m normally not a guy who yearns for a sun roof, although I do love convertibles, but I truly enjoyed having this version (comes with the Lux, Executive and Hybrid models.)